Recently, I got this email in my inbox:

 8. ELF Studio Angled Blush Brush: It sounded like Karen is interested in doing a little contouring with the bronzer, and this blush is a good size to do that.

 9. ELF Shimmering Facial Whip: If there was a lifetime achievement award for inexpensive facial highlighter, this ELF Facial Whip would win it!
 It's cheap and comes in a lot of shades, but be careful!
 There's a lot of shimmer in this product.
 Don't confuse highlighting with good skin, it's really easy to use too much Facial Whip and just look like one big shimmer person.
 Here's a good post about using ELF Facial Whips to highlight.

-2. CoverGirl Eye Lash Curler: It does look like a torture device, but learning to use one of these things can make a big difference in how your eyes look!
+2. Maybelline Eye Lash Curler: It does look like a torture device, but learning to use one of these things can make a big difference in how your eyes look!
 I used the CoverGirl curler for forever, only upgrading in the last year or so.
+CoverGirl no longer makes it, Maybelline and Revlon both have decent ones.
 (Don't try to save a few dollars and get the ELF version.)